 Use Good Equipment

-Good equipment won’t guarantee a good espresso, but it does make it a lot easier.
-The two most important things you’ll need are a grinder and an espresso machine.
+Good equipment won’t guarantee a barista quality espresso, but it does help create it.
+You’ll need are a grinder and an espresso machine.

 “The grinder will determine how much you can make out of that coffee,” Danilo says.
 “You need to have consistent grind particles and a range that you can use from coarse to fine.
 With that, you can adapt to each coffee and get the best out of it.”

-Kim suggests investing in a flat burr grinder.
-He tells me that not only will it start faster, but it will also give you a more uniform grind size.
+Kim suggests a flat burr grinder, as not only will it start faster, but it will also create a more uniform grind size.

 Discover more!
 Read A Brewer’s Guide to Choosing a Good Coffee Grinder